klausbrunner/solarpos/README.md

 ### File input

-For advanced use cases, solarpos supports reading coordinates and times from files using the `@filename` syntax:
+Solarpos supports streaming coordinates and times from files using the `@filename` syntax:

 * **Coordinate files**: Use `@coords.txt` as the latitude parameter to read coordinates from a file, one coordinate pair per line in "latitude longitude" format
 * **Time files**: Use `@times.txt` as the dateTime parameter to read times from a file, one timestamp per line
 * **Paired data files**: Use `@data.txt now` to read coordinate-time pairs from a file, with "latitude longitude datetime" on each line
 * **Stdin input**: Use `@-` to read data from stdin instead of a file.
 Only one parameter can use stdin at a time.

-Coordinate files and time files create a cartesian product - every coordinate is calculated for every time.
+Coordinate files and time files create a cartesian product – every coordinate is calculated for every time.
 Paired data files contain explicit coordinate-time pairs with no cartesian expansion.

 File formats support comments (lines starting with `#`) and blank lines, which are ignored.
 Both space-separated and CSV formats are accepted.
 Examples: